-What I found really cool was how all of this fit so nicely with Agile/Scrum core values and practics…
+What I found really cool was how all of this fits so nicely with Agile/Lean/Scrum core values and practices…

 Inner Work Life

-One of main things that impacts regular progress, engagement, and long term performance is a good “inner work life,” defined as:
+One of the main things that impact regular progress, engagement, and long-term performance is a good “inner work life,” defined as:

 “[Our inner work life] is the continuous stream of emotions, perceptions and motivations that we experience throughout our day, as we react to and make sense of events as they arise.”

-As an Agile practitioner and Scrum Master it makes total sense to me that the state of my and my teammates’ internal stream contributes to (or alternatively distracts from) our joy, engagement, and creativity.
+As an Agile practitioner, it makes total sense to me that one’s internal stream contributes to (or alternatively distracts from) our joy, engagement, and creativity.